xtuml/bridgepoint/src/org.xtuml.bp.doc/Reference/UserInterface/xtUMLModeling/ModelElements/HTML/DataTypePackage.md

 - A context menu is available on numeric User Data Types eligible to be constrained with Range information.
-The context menu has multiple levels ending with 3 capabilies:
+The context menu has multiple levels ending with 3 capabilities:

   1. Set the Minimum Range value.
   2. Set the Maximum Range value.